unicode-org/cldr/docs/ldml/tr35-info.md

 	<unitPrefix type='yobi' symbol='Yi' power2='80'/>
 </unitPrefixes>
 ```
-The infomration includes the SI prefix and symbol, and power of 10 or power of 2
+The information includes the SI prefix and symbol, and the power of 10 or power of 2
 (for binary prefixes, intended for use with digital units).

 Note that the translated short form of a unit prefix is not the same as the localized symbol.
 The localized symbol may be the same for most Latin-script languages,
-but they can be in a different script or even in Latin use different letters,
+but depending on the customary use in a language they can be in a different script
-depending on the customary use in a language.
+or use different letters even in Latin-script languages.
 They are, however, the same in the root locale.

 The newer prefixes (quecto-, ronto-, -ronna, quetta) are not yet being translated,
 because the appropriate translated versions have not yet been well established across languages.